jeffblack360/struts-site/source/plugins/java-8-support/index.md

 </dependency>
 ```

-If you don't use Maven to manage the dependencies, please be sure to replace `asm.jar` and `asm-commons.jar` with appropriated ASM 5 versions.
+If you don't use Maven to manage the dependencies, please be sure to replace `asm.jar` and `asm-commons.jar` with appropriate ASM 5 versions.

 ## Supported Java 8 features